International

 | top | pdf |

-With this method, the expansion of the crystal is transmitted out of the cooled or heated region to an external measuring device by a rod made of a reference material whose thermal expansion is low and well known (usually silica glass) (cf. Gaal, 1998[link]).
+With this method, the expansion of the crystal is transmitted out of the cooled or heated region to an external measuring device by a rod made of a reference material whose thermal expansion is low and well known (usually silica glass) (cf. Gaal, 1998link to reference).
 If this rod is inside a tube of the same material (silica glass), and the specimen is inside as well, then the difference in expansion between the crystal and an equal length of the reference material is measured.
 Above 1100 K, instead of silica glass, high-purity alumina or single-crystal sapphire or tungsten rods are used.

 To measure the displacement of the rods, several techniques are used.
 The most important are: